sastofficial/sastofficial.github.io/pages/albums.md

 72. Dario D'Attis - Sunshine People EP - May 11th 2023
 73. Camellia - Blackmagik Blazing - May 18th 2023
 74. Nutuner - The Mix Album - May 18th 2023
+75. breakcorist00 - From One Building to Another - June 8th 2023

 I have also lisented to Breakcorist00 - Liminal Room but Discogs deleted it from their database so idk when i listened to it.
 I have also listened to Daft Punk - Discovery by watching Interstella 5555.